kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 }
 ```

-> **NOTE:** In the above example Istio ingress gateway resolved to 10.180.0.3.
+> **NOTE:** In the above example Istio Ingress Gateway resolved to 10.180.0.3.
 This will not be the case in your environment.

 The above output shows the request headers that the `httpbin` workload received.
 When the Istio gateway received this request, it set the `X-Envoy-External-Address` header to the second to last (`numTrustedProxies`: 2) address in the XFF header from your curl command.
 Additionally, the gateway appends its own IP to the XFF header before forwarding it to the `httpbin` workload.